-- LOCAL (DELAY): Press this button, turning it on, to enter a delay value from the numeric keypad control block. - GLB (STB OFF: standby off): Press this button to switch to standby off mode. - SRC (REC: record): Press this button at the same time as the [Y] button to record on the VTR. - TRGT (STOP): Press this button to stop the tape.
+- LOCAL (DELAY): Press this button, turning it on, to enter a delay value from the numeric keypad control block. - GLB (STB OFF: standby off): Press this button to switch to standby off mode. - SRC (REC: record): Press this button at the same time as the [Y] button to record on the VTR.

+TRGT (STOP): Press this button to stop the tape or disk.
-AXIS LOC (START TC: start

-timecode): Press this button to set the timecode of the start point.
-Each time you press the button, the start point changes.
+AXIS LOC (START TC: start timecode): Press this button to set the timecode of the start point at that time (start point of the timeline when the [MENU] button is On, or start point of Cueup & Play when Off) (see page 254).
+The timecode of the start point is updated to the current time each time this button is pressed.

-ASP PERS (STOP TC: stop timecode):Press this button to set the timecode of the stop point.
-Each time you press the button, the stop point changes.
+ASP PERS (STOP TC: stop timecode): Press this button to set the timecode of the stop point at that time (start point of the timeline when the [MENU] button is On, or start point of Cueup & Play when Off)(see page 254).
+The timecode of the stop point is updated to the current time each time this button is pressed.

-LOC SIZE (VAR: variable speed

-playback): Pressing this button and turning the Z-ring plays back the tape at a variable speed and direction proportional to the rotation angle of the Z-ring.
+LOC SIZE (VAR: variable speed playback): Pressing this button and turning the Z-ring plays back the tape or disk at a variable speed and direction proportional to the rotation angle of the Z-ring.
 The variable speed range is -1 to +3 times normal playback speed.

-- LOC XYZ (SHTL: shuttle): Pressing this button and turning the Z-ring plays back the tape at a speed and direction proportional to the rotation angle of the Z-ring. - ROT (JOG): Pressing this button and turning the Z-ring plays back the tape at a speed and direction proportional to the rotation speed and direction of the Z-ring. - CLR WORK BUFR (CUE): Pressing this button cues the tape automatically to the start point. - X (REW: rewind): Press this button to rewind the tape. - Y (PLAY): Press this button to play the tape. - Z (FF): Press this button to fast-forward the tape. - CTR (ALL STOP): Press this button to stop all tape transport operations.
+- LOC XYZ (SHTL: shuttle): Pressing this button and turning the Z-ring plays back the tape or disk at a speed and direction proportional to the rotation angle of the Z-ring. - ROT (JOG): Pressing this button and turning the Z-ring plays back the tape or disk at a speed and direction proportional to the rotation of the Zring. - CLR WORK BUFR (CUE): Pressing this button cues the tape or disk automatically to the start point. - X (REW: rewind): Press this button to rewind the tape or disk. - Y (PLAY): Press this button to play the tape or disk. - Z (FF): Press this button to fast forward the tape or disk. - CTR (ALL STOP): Press this button to stop all tape transport/disk drive operations.